GaloisInc/swanky/CONTRIBUTING.md

 rand = { workspace = true, features = [ "log" ] }
 ```

-CI will enforce the use of workspace in inheritance.
+CI will enforce the use of workspace inheritance.

 # Tests
 ## Assets for Tests